COLOR GIRL MAGIC

 Chicago has shaped me to be conscious I mean I don’t really know how else to be in the city or in this world for that matter.
 You go through so much being here and I can say for the people in my age group the 20’s and a little younger we lose a lot at our age I think that’s where the hope dies.
 Growing up around an environment like this has just put me in the state of mine, my people need me.
-It’s like I’m still growing and I’m still learning and I’m hurt like everybody else is out here really dealing with something on the inside but that’s apart of growth, that is what encourages me to continue to fight and get right with myself so I can spread that message around and after working in a high school and now in elementary school that’s what I’m spreading, self love.
+It’s like I’m still growing and I’m still learning and I’m hurt like everybody else is out here really dealing with something on the inside but that’s apart of growth, that is what encourages me to continue to fight and get right with myself so I can spread that message around and after working in a high school and now in elementary school that’s what I’m spreading, self-love.

 2. When you hear the word “chiraq” how does it make you feel?

-Like a challenge, so whenever I hear someone using the word I’m like how can we change that?
+As a challenge, so whenever I hear someone using the word I’m like how can we change that?
 It’s not like it’s cool if you ask me.
 It really just represents a time period that we are living in and it’s a sad one.
-I mean any time you post something on a social site and within that hour you can be killed umm I think that speaks volumes as to were we are as a culture.
+I mean any time you post something on a social site and within that hour you can be killed umm I think that speaks volumes as to where we are as a culture.
 Chiraq is nothing to be proud of but a message to the people that were going to have to fix these in order for them to get right for us.
 That support that we seek from the outside won’t come.

 3. How has “chiraq” impacted the lifestyle of the youth within Chicago?

 Shorties feel like this a war zone.
 So why am I trying to do the right thing when it’s nothing out here for me anyway I might not make it to 20.
 See kids are very smart they just don’t always know how to articulate themselves and use their vocabulary to explain themselves in the best light.
 They see the mistreat of their people so when you’re growing up already not seeing equality and your friends are dying and your dad or moms is in an out of your life because of jail or drugs or just the broken system the mind is broken there.
-I mean communities aren’t producing anything active or safe for you to be a part of and your culture tells you to live a certain lifestyle like this is how you become cool, umm be a rapper or play ball, disrespect women, or be into drugs and of course it’s commercialize.
-It’s not bluntly saying it like I just did but that’s exactly what its teaching instead of teaching self love,reading about your history, learning about yourself and all the magnificent things we as a people can accomplish.
+I mean communities aren’t producing anything active or safe for you to be a part of and your culture tells you to live a certain lifestyle like this is how you become cool, umm be a rapper or play ball, disrespect women, or be into drugs and of course it’s commercialized.
+It’s not bluntly saying it like I just did but that’s exactly what it’s teaching instead of teaching self-love, reading about your history, learning about yourself and all the magnificent things we as a people can accomplish.
 We have to encourage each other to be great! but this what you get 20 years of no fathers out here.
-20 years of no fathers equals “chiraq.”
+20 years of no fathers equal “chiraq.”

 1. How has growing up in the city of Chicago shaped you?

 Growing up in the city of Chicago has shaped me to be a very aware individual.
 With Chicago being such a diverse yet segregated city, I was able to experience the benefits of somewhat immersing myself in many different cultures and the prejudices that come along with them.
-As a young black male in Chicago I always had to stay on my toes and be cognizant of my surroundings.
-I think awareness is a trait that is necessary in life and Chicago forced me to strengthen that trait.
+As a young black male in Chicago, I always had to stay on my toes and be cognizant of my surroundings.
+I think awareness is a trait that is necessary for life and Chicago forced me to strengthen that trait.